 Purpose

-This document provides guidance on the legal requirements of advertising services that are provided by, or usually provided by, a health practitioner (‘regulated health services’ or ‘services’).
+This document provides guidance on what constitutes acceptable professional practice when advertising services that are provided by, or usually provided by, a health practitioner (‘regulated health services’ or ‘services’).
 Section 133 of the National Law regulates advertising by health practitioners.
+This document is not law and in cases of discrepancy, the National Law will prevail.
+It is not intended to be a comprehensive statement of the law or a substitute for the National Law.
+Failure to follow these guidelines will not necessarily constitute a breach of the National Law, but the Guidelines will assist practitioners in complying with what APHRA considers to be acceptable conduct under the National Law.

 Section 133 of the National Law provides: